AVEVA/AVEVA-Samples/Basic/Java/readme.md

   static string _appKey = "PLACEHOLDER_REPLACE_WITH_USER_SECRET";
 ```

-At the bottom of `QiClient.Java` you will find a method called `AcquireAuthToken`.
-The first step in obtaining an authorization token is to create an authentication context related to the Azure Active Directory instance providing tokens.
-The authority is designated by the URI in `_authority`.
+Near the end of the `QiClient.Java` file is a method called
+`AcquireAuthToken`.
+The first step in obtaining an authorization token
+is to create an authentication context that is related to the Azure Active
+Directory instance.
+The authority is designated by the
+URI in `_authority`.

 ```Java
     if (_authContext == null)
     {